primislas/eu4-svg-map/docs/pages/border-parsing.md

-Border rendering styles differ depending on the relation between each two bordering provinces: is it a country border, an area border, a simple border, a shoreline, etc. What this means in practice is that its not enough for the border tracer to identify the general shape (province) border polyline.
+Border rendering styles differ depending on the relation between each two bordering provinces: is it a country border, an area border, a simple border, a shoreline, etc. What this means in practice is that it's not enough for the border tracer to identify the general shape (province) border polyline.
 The latter needs to be split into border segments, where each segment is a border between two and only two provinces.

-Oikoumene [tracer](province-tracing.md) achieves this by marking border neigbors as it walks a shape's border.
+Oikoumene [tracer](province-tracing.md) achieves this by marking border neighbors as it walks a shape's border.
 If you walk a shape clockwise, your right neighbor is always the same - the shape you're walking.
 Whereas your left neighbor could change.
 Track this, and you'll get necessary border segments.

 Further, note that in the end you'll get segment duplicates - the same segment will be repeated as you walk both neighbors.
 Depending